AltahierSaleh/Custom-lazyvim/README.md

-the following plugins in the plugin folder are for the styling the lazyvim ide and dash. you can use this command if your config matches the normal lazyvim directory path:
+the following plugins in the plugin folder are for the styling the lazyvim ide and dash. just insert the colorscheme and dash files into your plugin folder and refresh your terminal. you can use this command if your config matches the normal lazyvim directory path:

 git clone https://github.com/AltahierSaleh/Custom-lazyvim.git ~/.config/nvim/lua/plugins/exampleplugin